 Before you get too far into this article, I perhaps should let you know where I come from regarding this traditional, annual process.
 I do not like it, and I think that in most organizations, it is a significant waste of time.
 For the past six years, I was lucky, at least from my perspective, as I did not have to prepare an annual budget for the cost centers that I was responsible for.
 Being able to experience what happens, or does not happen, in a consistently profitable organization where expense budgets were not used only further enhanced my bias towards disliking the process.
 Returning to this annual exercise in cost projection and debate was not easy to say the least.

-As a Senior Examiner for the Malcolm Baldrige National Quality Award, I have also been privileged to read about and visit other companies who did not use a formal expense budgeting process, and yet were highly successful on a consistent basis.
+As an Alumni Examiner for the Malcolm Baldrige National Quality Award, I have also been privileged to read about and visit other companies who did not use a formal expense budgeting process, and yet were highly successful on a consistent basis.
 Those of you who are convinced that such budgets are central to organizational effectiveness may think that this apparent correlation is merely dumb luck.
 I believe that it is not.
 In most cases, annual budgeting is a lot like strategic planning – we prepare the documents, debate them, and file them, only to go about our daily work with little behavior change occurring as a result of our efforts.

 Don't get me wrong.
 The concepts and principles behind budgeting are sound.
 I would not have realized the magnitude of my family's monthly donations to fast food restaurants without preparing at least one for my personal use.
 I also have worked for companies that have attained consistent cost reductions from year to year because they used a formal budgeting process.
 That said, it was extremely enlightening to work in a place where budgets were not used at all and watch the profits continue to improve.
 This experience led me to ask myself “Why do companies do this each year?” and “What is the best way to invest our time in a budget-based effort?”